IrinaPetrenko/louise/README.md

 # louise

-Louise ss a Pet project to train programing language quizes (currently only *java* is supported).
+Louise is a Pet project to train programing language quizes (currently only *java* is supported).

 You can add any new question to the quiz, select random quiz and test your answer on it.